Hengle/Nexus-Security.github.io/content/posts/2016-09-09-case-chase-case-simulator-for-cs-go-156.md

 Hack the system!
 Bot Kyle makes money when you are offline and Bot Derek when you are playing Case chase!

 \* Flappy Chicken
 Tap the screen to steal the chicken and collect the money.
-Each coin has its values ââaccording to the number of improvements to buy.
+Each coin has its values according to the number of improvements to buy.
 Reach the highest score!

 \* Bomb Defuse
-Itâs the fastest way to make money in the game, but you need to have a higher level of player.
+Its the fastest way to make money in the game, but you need to have a higher level of player.
 Defuse the bomb before the time limit is reached.
 Each time you defuse a bomb you earn a reward.
 The higher the bomb level, the more money you will earn.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download Case Chase Case Simulator for CS GO 1.5.6 APK APK For Android
 ======================================================================